Ozxahmed/dec-proj1-chicago-crime/README.md

   - Storing all our data: crime data, dates, police stations, and ward offices.

 - **AWS RDS** was used for:
-  - hosting and managing our postgres database.
+  - Hosting and managing our postgres database.

 - **SQL** was used for:
-  - creating views off of the data that is loaded
+  - Creating views off of the data that is loaded

 - Other programs used:
   - **Docker** was used to containerize our pipeline